Ealisa is a freelance writer pursuing her bachelor's in psychology and minor in sociology. She also keeps pet rats.

 - Whole wheat bread

 - Yellow peppers.
-Peppers are fine for your rats as long as they aren’t too spicy, so you may want to test it first.
+Peppers are fine for your rats as long as they aren’t too spicy, so you may want to test them first.

 - Yogurt.
-Probiotic yogurt in small amounts is good for the gut flora.
+Probiotic yogurt in small amounts is good for gut flora.

 - Yogurt-covered pretzels